 Public Health Week: Overview

-Here on ADH’s NPHW site, you will find posters available for downloading and printing, events going on around the state, and more.
-We hope that as you plan local events and activities as part of NPHW 2014 you’ll help raise awareness of the critical role that public health and prevention play in keeping communities healthy.
-Public health professionals and organizations are the key to empowering people to participate in this exciting evolution of the public health system to improve the health and wellness of the whole community.
+Here on ADH’s NPHW site, you will find resources available for downloading and printing, events going on around the state, and more.
+We hope that as you plan events and activities as part of NPHW 2015 you will help raise awareness of the critical role that public health and prevention play in keeping Arkansas children healthy.
 Below are the daily themes set by APHA.
 They may give you an idea of public health issues to focus on in your community.